hugo-ribaud/bumb-buddy/memory-bank/progress.md

   - ✅ Improved user identification in UI components
 - ✅ UI styling improvements
   - ✅ Dark mode compatibility for language flags
-- ⬜ Offline functionality foundation
+- ✅ Offline functionality foundation

 ### Phase 3: Secondary Features (Medium Priority)

-- ✅ Kick counter and contraction timer (Implemented as part of health tracking)
 - Appointment scheduling and reminders (link with Dotcolib for france, find the alternative for other countries)
-- Preview of the foetus size (comparaison to fruits with image)
+- Preview of the foetus size (comparaison to fruits with image) to enhance the timeline UX/UI
 - Content management for pregnancy information
 - Push notifications
 - Settings and preferences